10 Things Everyone Should Know About Modern Spirituality

-Or the opposite: if Little Susie, by nature, is hardworking, disciplined, loves structure and is logical to the point of being Spock's younger sister, maybe she didn’t exactly thrive in her loose, free-flowing Taoist commune.
-(OK, I’m reaching a little here, but the point is, it can go both ways.)
+Or the opposite: if Little Susie, by nature, is an overly disciplined, reads Kant and talks like Spock's younger sister, maybe she didn’t exactly thrive in her loose, free-flowing Taoist commune.

-It doesn’t take much to look around and see that there are a lot of – sorry – crazy ideas floating around out there, including some of those bandied about safely within some strains of organized religion.
+It doesn’t take much to look around and see that there are a lot of crazy ideas floating around out there, including some of those bandied about safely within some strains of organized religion.